babylanguagelab/public-scripts/cmd/its_anonymization/readme.md

 - 2 --> use dummy value.

 The second number in configuration stands for dummy value.
-Before colon, it is domain items in .its file.
-After colon, it is configuration for this domain item in square bracket.
-* 0 stands for no change.
-* 1 stands for delete.
-* 2 stands for use dummy value followed after comma.

 Here are some explanations for each entry:
 - Serial Number: "This is the serial number of the DLP.
 Fuzz replaces the value with random or specified new values."